uccser/cs-field-guide/text/en/chapters/computer-vision.md

 ### What is an Image?

-The most important to distinguish with the word *image* and *digital image* even though they are frequently used interchangeably.
+To communicate our ideas in the chapter we need to be able to distinguish between the word *image* and *digital image*.
+These words are commonly used interchangeably in day-to-day life.

 So then what is an image?
-An image may be described as an *artificial resemblance*, hereby a painting or even sculpture may be considered an image.
-This definition allows for all forms of images from familiar images such as drawings or photos to that of the mind.
+An image may be described as an *artificial resemblance*.
+This definition defines that a painting or even sculpture may be considered an image, as well as images formed on the surface of water and in the human eye, an even mental images of graphs and functions.

 So what is a *digital image* and why are they special?
 Well a digital image is a numerical representation of a two-dimensional image.
-In this chapter the representation we refer to is known as a raster image, these images are made up of a finite set of pixels.
-A pixel being the smallest element of an image holding values that represent some colour illumination.
+In this chapter the representation we refer to is known as a raster image, these images being made up of a finite set of pixels, where a pixel is the smallest element of an image holding values that represent some colour illumination.

 {comment TODO interactive of raster image here.}